Why leaving the light on could be damaging your health

 Sometimes there are perfectly good reasons for not switching off, a landing light or bedside lamp is often the only way to keep the kids’ wardrobe monsters at bay, but most of the time it’s just absent-mindedness.

-Whatever the reason, needlessly leaving any lights on is a waste of energy and money – and it also seems it could even be bad for our health.
+Whatever the reason, needlessly leaving any lights on is a waste of energy and money – and new reasearch has found it could also be bad for our health.

 After taking data from a NASA satellite radiometer - a device designed specifically to measure the brightness of night-time light – scientists found that while light pollution levels have remained largely unchanged across much of Europe and the US, most African, Asian and South American nations are growing brighter.